Related Pages:

 Illinois Marijuana Testing License >

-There are 13 cannabis business license types in Illinois issued to business entities and individuals based on the cannabis-related activities they wish to undertake.
-These licenses are:
+There are 13 cannabis business license types in Illinois issued to business entities based on the cannabis-related activities they wish to undertake.
+The Illinois Department of Agriculture issues these licenses except medical and adult-use dispensing organization licenses, which are issued by the Illinois Department of Financial and Professional Regulation (IDFPR).

 This license type allows businesses to grow, cure, package, and dry marijuana plants and process cannabis products for sale to licensed cannabis businesses.
 As stipulated in Article 20 of the Illinois Cannabis Regulation and Tax Act, an adult-use cultivation center licensee may have up to 210,000 square feet of space for growing flowering cannabis plants.

-This license type permits a medical cannabis cultivation center license holder to grow, package, and transport marijuana and marijuana products to other licensed cannabis businesses for resale to recreational cannabis users 21 years and above.
+Illinois allows licensed medical cannabis cultivation centers to register to start growing marijuana for the recreational market by granting them its Early Approval Adult-Use Cultivation Center License.
+This license type permits a medical cannabis cultivation center license holder to grow, package, and transport marijuana and marijuana products to other licensed cannabis businesses for resale to recreational cannabis users aged 21 years and above.

+For new businesses interested in obtaining Illinois’ adult-use cultivation center license, the state provides a Conditional Adult-Use Cultivation Center License.
 This is a temporary license issued to top-scoring applicants for adult-use cultivation center licenses.
 However, a conditional adult-use cultivation center license does not entitle a holder to start cultivating, selling, or processing cannabis or cannabis products.
+Businesses with this conditional license are given a set period in which to secure the cultivation locations and meet other requirements to obtain the full adult-use cultivation center license.

 This license type allows a business to cultivate, cure, dry, and package marijuana to make it available for sale at a licensed cannabis dispensary organization or use at a licensed cannabis processing organization.
 A craft grower is permitted to have up to 5,000 square feet of space, subject to increase or decrease by the Illinois Department of Agriculture, for growing flowering cannabis plants.